 This is neither a group or a treatment, but may also be of interest!

 Mapping is a test for Fibromyalgia.
-It is often of relevance to those with Chronic Fatigue Syndrome and Myalgic Encephalomyelitis.
+It is often relevant to those with Chronic Fatigue Syndrome and Myalgic Encephalomyelitis.
 I myself was mapped as having Fibromyalgia.

 You can see my results on this page.